-- Article 1 This Act comes into effect on the day that the Act Partially Amending the Act on General Rules for Incorporated Administrative Agencies (Act No. 66 of 2014; hereinafter referred to as the "General Rules Amendment Act") comes into effect; provided, however, that the provisions set forth in the following items come into effect on the dates prescribed in those items: - (i) Article 14, paragraph (2); Article 18; and Article 30 of the Supplementary Provisions: the date of its promulgation; and - (ii) Article 9 of the Supplementary Provisions: the date of this Act's promulgation or the date of the promulgation of the Act on the Japan Agency for Medical Research and Development, Independent Administrative Agency, whichever comes later.
+- Article 1 This Act comes into effect on the day that the Act Partially Amending the Act on General Rules for Incorporated Administrative Agencies (Act No. 66 of 2014; referred to below as the "General Rules Amendment Act") comes into effect; provided, however, that the provisions stated in the following items come into effect on the dates prescribed in those items: - (i) Article 14, paragraph (2); Article 18; and Article 30 of the Supplementary Provisions: the dates of promulgation; and - (ii) Article 9 of the Supplementary Provisions: the date of this Act's promulgation or the date of promulgation of the Act on the Japan Agency for Medical Research and Development, Independent Administrative Agency, whichever comes later.

-(Transitional Measures Accompanying Partial Amendment of the Comprehensive Legal Support Act)
+(Transitional Measures Accompanying Partial Amendment of the

-- Article 12 (1) Article 23, paragraph (3), paragraph (4), paragraph (6), and paragraph (7) of the Comprehensive Legal Support Act following its amendment under Article 56 (hereinafter referred to in this Article as "the New Support Act") and Article 23-2 of that Act; as well as Article 21-5; Article 39, paragraphs (1) through (4); and Article 39-2 of the New Act on General Rules as applied mutatis mutandis pursuant to Article 48 of the New Support Act also apply to matters arising prior to the effective date. - (2) Notwithstanding the provisions of Article 21, paragraph (1) or paragraph (2) of the New Act on General Rules as applied mutatis mutandis following a deemed replacement of terms pursuant to Article 48 of the New Support Act, prior laws continue to govern the terms of office of the president and any person serving as auditor of the Japan Legal Support Center (hereinafter referred to in this Article as "the JLSC") (including the terms of office of a president or auditor of the JLSC who has been appointed to fill a vacancy) at the time this Act comes into effect. - (3) To apply Article 21, paragraph (2) of the New Act on General Rules as applied mutatis mutandis following a deemed replacement of terms pursuant to Article 48 of the New Support Act to the term of office of JLSC auditors (excluding JLSC auditors appointed to fill a vacancy) first appointed on or after the day following the effective date in a case in which the preceding paragraph applies to the term of office of a person serving as a JLSC auditor as of the effective date, the phrase "is specified as corresponding to each period for the medium-
+Comprehensive Legal Support Act)

-- term objectives, and it begins on the date of appointment" is deemed to be replaced with "from the date of appointment, the Japan Legal Support Center including the appointment date". - (4) Article 41-2 of the New Support Act also applies to evaluation of the business performance in the JLSC's business year ending the day before the effective date.
+- Article 12 (1) Article 23, paragraph (3), paragraph (4), paragraph (6), and paragraph (7) of the Comprehensive Legal Support Act following its amendment under Article 56 (referred to below as "the New Support Act" in this Article) and Article 23-2 of that Act; as well as Article 21-5; Article 39, paragraphs (1) through (4); and Article 39-2 of the New Act on General Rules as applied mutatis mutandis pursuant to Article 48 of the New Support Act also apply to matters arising before the effective date. - (2) Notwithstanding the provisions of Article 21, paragraph (1) or paragraph (2) of the New Act on General Rules as applied mutatis mutandis following a deemed replacement of terms pursuant to Article 48 of the New Support Act, prior laws continue to govern the terms of office of the president and any person serving as auditor of the Japan Legal Support Center (referred to below as "the JLSC" in this Article) (including the terms of office of a president or auditor of the JLSC who has been appointed to fill a vacancy) at the time this Act comes into effect. - (3) To apply Article 21, paragraph (2) of the New Act on General Rules as applied mutatis mutandis following a deemed replacement of terms pursuant to Article 48 of the New Support Act to the term of office of a JLSC auditor (excluding a JLSC auditor appointed to fill a vacancy) first appointed on or after the day following the effective date when the preceding paragraph applies to the term of office of a person serving as a JLSC auditor on the effective date, the phrase "is specified as corresponding to each period for the medium-term objectives, and it begins on the date of appointment" is deemed to be replaced with "from the date of appointment, the Japan Legal Support Center including the appointment date". - (4) Article 41-2 of the New Support Act also applies to evaluation of the operational performance in the JLSC's fiscal year which ended the day before the effective date.